pstuffa/d3-course-work/D3 Day One.md

 Make the triforce from Zelda

 **Super Extra Credit**:
-Scape all the data from this [visualization](http://bl.ocks.org/mbostock/raw/3887118/), using javascript, then use it in this [visualization](http://bl.ocks.org/mbostock/3244058).
+Scape all the data from this [visualization](http://bl.ocks.org/mbostock/raw/3887118/), using Javascript, then use it in this [visualization](http://bl.ocks.org/mbostock/3244058).